 Researcher I have worked on research projects for University of East London (CELS - Centre for East London Studies), the University of Sussex, Goldsmiths University of London, LivingMaps Network, Real Strategies Community Interest, The New Economic Foundation.

-Lecturer/ Educator I am currently working for Kingston University and the University of Sussex.
+Lecturer/ Educator I take up post as human geography lecturer at Kingston university in September 2017.
 I have also worked on participative photography, film and art projects with various groups such as people with disabilities, young offenders, young and older people.